blu3eee/rustycrab/README.md

 ## Introduction

 Welcome to my Rust API Redesign Project!
-This repository is a part of my journey to learn **Rust**, a powerful low-level programming language known for its performance and safety.
-The primary goal of this project is to redesign an existing API, which I originally developed in TypeScript using NestJS, by reimplementing it in Rust.
-This transition aims to leverage Rust's capabilities to enhance the performance and reliability of the API.
+This repository documents my journey in learning Rust and applying it to redesign an existing API, originally written in Typescript with NestJS, for enhanced performance and efficiency.
+A unique aspect of this project is the integration of an API and a Discord bot that simultaneously interact with the database, showcasing Rust's ability to handle concurrent tasks effectively.

 ## Project Overview

-The project involves rewriting a pre-existing API, initially built with TypeScript and NestJS, in Rust.
-Rust offers unparalleled performance and memory safety, making it an ideal choice for backend development.
-This rewrite serves as a hands-on approach to understand Rust's paradigms, syntax, and its ecosystem.
+In this project, I focus on leveraging Rust's low-level control and high-level capabilities to rebuild my API, originally crafted in Typescript.
+The primary goal is to enhance performance and reliability.
+A noteworthy feature of this redesign is the concurrent operation of the API and a Discord bot, both utilizing the same database resources.
+This demonstrates Rust's exceptional ability to manage multiple tasks and shared resources without compromising on performance.

-### Learning Objectives:
+### Learning Objectives

 - Gain a deep understanding of Rust and its features.
 - Explore popular Rust crates like `tokio` for asynchronous runtime, `serde` for serialization and deserialization, and `seaORM` for database interactions.
 - Navigate and utilize documentation from crates.io and various crate documentation websites.
 - Implement best practices for Rust development to ensure code efficiency and safety.

+## Highlights and Progress

+Throughout this project, I have achieved several key milestones:

+- **Concurrent API and Discord Bot Operation**: One of the standout achievements of this project so far is running the API and a Discord bot concurrently, both accessing the same database.
+This setup exemplifies Rust's prowess in handling parallel tasks and shared resources efficiently, ensuring seamless operation and data consistency.

+- **Generalization of Database Queries**: The use of `seaORM` has enabled me to prototype a generalized approach for SQL database interactions, minimizing redundancy and enhancing code maintainability.

+- **Streamlined Routing**: The application's routing logic has been refined for efficiency, showcasing Rust's powerful type system and library support.

+These highlights represent significant steps forward in my Rust learning journey and the API's redevelopment.

 ## Future Plans